-Philadelphia Clergy Sexual Abuse Lawyer
+Philadelphia Clergy Sexual Abuse Attorneys

 As the leading religious institution of the world, the foundation of the Catholic Church providing instruction of the faith in the Catholic parish community under the guidance of Pope Francis.
 Many are drawn to Catholicism in the United States because of its high standards, forgiveness, and opportunity for second chances.
 Unfortunately, many religious leaders take their authority given by the Church and use it to sexually abuse others.